 It’s expensive, and it’s heavy, but it’s a rock solid, proven machine.
 No power cord, so you may need an electrician to instal (220V).
 Face plate could be bigger.

-Wide speed range, with a 24-setting digital variable speed control that removes the need to change or adjust belts.
+Wide speed range, with digital variable control that removes the need to change or adjust belts.
+24-position indexing headstock.
 Solid and heavy at 160 lbs., it must be mounted on a sturdy surface, and runs smoothly for woodwork.

 Length is just 21 inches, but a 42-inch bed extension is available.
 Drive center and tail stock center arrived out of alignment on some units, possibly due to damage in shipping, but a skilled user can correct.
 Tool rests aren’t smooth, and spindles are occasionally reported out of alignment.